mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 Fresh perspective product review:

-Before diving too deeply into docs, processes, and everything else - take this chance to look at the product with fresh eyes!
-Keep a list of questions, observations, and points of confusion to help with your own learning and to provide feedback on your first impressions of Mattermost for the rest of the team.
+Before diving too deeply into docs, processes, and everything else - take this chance to share a list of questions, observations, and points of confusion to help with your own learning and to provide feedback on your first impressions of Mattermost for the rest of the team.

 A good place to start is exploring the websites, and then start a cloud trial account.